Projects

 Gender Diverse Parents Study

-The purpose of this world wide longitudinal (Wave 1, 2, & 3 [two collections]) internet based study was to gain insight into the diversity of non-cisgender parents and their families.
+The purpose of this world wide longitudinal (Wave 1, 2, 3, & 4) internet based study was to gain insight into the diversity of non-cisgender parents and their families.
 The goal of the study was to examine the many ways families headed by non-cisgender parents have been created, explore their children's development, and learn more about family functioning.

 Wave 3 of this was to see how these families were dealing and functioning through COVID.
 First round of data collection was collected April 2020 to May 2020 which consisted of a baseline survey and 8 day dairy surveys.
-Second round was collected from August 2020 to September 2020 which consisted of a baseline survey and 8 day dairy surveys.
+Wave 4 was collected from August 2020 to September 2020 which consisted of a baseline survey and 8 day dairy surveys.

 Intended Parent Study